 Do Canadians Need a Visa to Travel to Turkey?

 Because of that experience, I now always research visa requirements ahead of time.
-And I’m glad that I researched ahead of this trip to Turkey, otherwise my travel plans would have been foiled and that would have been embarrassing, not to mention, unprofessional considering I was traveling there for work.
+And I’m glad that I researched ahead of this trip to Turkey (at that time e-visas were not issued on arrival and even had to be presented before boarding), otherwise my travel plans would have been foiled and that would have been embarrassing, not to mention, unprofessional considering I was traveling there for work.